 Please RSVP as soon as possible if you want to attend.

 Frans Kempen will introduce IBM's approach to blockchain technology with his colleague, Firat Sertgoz.
 Frans will also serve as Session Chair for Bitcoin Wednesday on 5 December, 2018.
-He currently leads IBM's Blockchain Practice for the Banking and Insurance industry in The Netherlands and Belgium.
+He currently leads IBM's Blockchain Practice for the supply chain industry in The Netherlands and Belgium.
 He has worked for IBM for more than a decade, and before that was able to combine his technical and commercial background in roles with Unilever, KPN and British Telecom.
 Frans sees distributed ledger technology as a key enabler for Digital Transformation Programs in the financial sector.

 Stéphane Ifrah is the CEO of NapoleonX, one of the first cryptocurrency asset management companies specialized in programmable or algorithmic trading.
 He was previously an asset manager for more than 12 years, and started developing quantitative models while managing several billion euros of assets for BNP Paribas.